 According to Harvard Health Publications, today’s orthodontic patients come from all ages and walks of life.
 One out of every five people wearing braces right now is aged 19 or older.
 Some call this “America’s obsession with a perfect smile.”
 At King Orthodontics, we view it a little bit differently.
 After all, what is the closest major organ to the teeth and gums?
 The brain!
 The next closest?
 The heart.

 In other words, good oral health is paramount to good health, period.
-The straighter and more optimally aligned your teeth and jaw become, the easier time you will have brushing, flossing and maintaining excellent oral hygiene. and avoiding the link from periodontal (gum) disease to heart disease.
+The straighter and more optimally aligned your teeth and jaw become, the easier time you will have brushing, flossing and maintaining excellent oral hygiene.
+WebMD minces no words in linking periodontal (gum) disease to heart disease.

-The good news is, people are definitely sitting up and taking notice.
-Many are making the commitment to see an orthodontist for treatment, braving minor discomforts in return for major health rewards.
+The good news is, people are definitely sitting up and taking notice, and making the commitment to see an orthodontist for treatment, braving minor discomforts in return for major health rewards.
 In this article, learn to alleviate any discomfort you may experience after you have your hardware installed and after each adjustment appointment.

 Do Braces Hurt?

 If we had to analyze all of the questions patients ask us and pick the one we hear the most, the lucky winner would likely be this one.
 As a species, we prefer life to be pain-free whenever possible, and orthodontic care is no exception.
 Yet if you ask someone who has had orthodontic treatment how painful it actually was, you probably wouldn’t even hear the word “pain” used.
 More likely, you would hear words like “discomfort,” “soreness” or “tenderness.”